-If you’re thinking about trading in or selling your car, but you enlisted the help of a cosigner, you may be wondering how that works.
-Let’s clear things up with cosigners and how they operate when it comes to auto loans.
+If you’re thinking about trading in or selling your car, but you enlisted the help of a cosigner when you originally took out your loan, you may be wondering how it works.
+Let’s clear things up with cosigners and how they operate when it comes to the end of an auto loan.

-Additionally, if your credit score hasn’t improved much or you simply need another vehicle, your current cosigner may be able to help you get into another auto loan.
-If you need them to cosign again, consider bringing them along for the trade in or sale of your current car to move the process along.
+- Communicate with your cosigner.
+If you’re simply ready to get into another car, it’s probably more polite to tell the cosigner that you’re selling the vehicle.
+Remember that their credit was on the line when they agreed to sign the loan, and it’s nicer of you to let them know the status of the auto loan and the car.
+If your credit score hasn’t improved much or you simply need another vehicle, your current cosigner may be able to help you get into another auto loan.
+If you need them to cosign again, consider bringing them along for the trade-in or sale of your current car to move the process along.

-Many lenders can be hesitant to approve a borrower with less than perfect credit.
-Where a cosigner helps is lending you their good credit score and agreeing to pay for the vehicle if you can’t, which can allow you to get approved.
+Many lenders can be hesitant to approve a borrower with less-than-perfect credit.
+A cosigner helps is by lending you their good credit score and agreeing to pay for the vehicle if you can’t, which can allow you to get approved.
 However, if you default on the auto loan and don’t pay for it, both you and the cosigner are on the hook for the remaining loan balance.

 Essentially, the cosigner acts as a backup payer.
 Often, it’s a big risk for a cosigner to help someone get approved for a car loan.
 A cosigner must have a good credit score, and if you start to miss payments, those get reflected on your credit reports as well as theirs.
 When someone sticks out their neck and cosigns an auto loan with you, their good credit score is on the line!

 It can be difficult for a bad credit borrower to find a cosigner that can cosign a loan for them.
 It’s not a luxury that everyone has.
 For those without cosigners, there are still bad credit vehicle financing options.